Gospel of Judas: Content

+The text also makes references to other aeons, such as Sophia.

 Significance

-In contrast to the canonical gospels, which paint Judas as a betrayer who delivered Jesus to the authorities for crucifixion in exchange for money, the Gospel of Judas portrays Judas's actions as done in obedience to instructions given to him by Jesus.
-It asserts that the other disciples had not learned the true Gospel, which Jesus taught only to Judas, the sole follower belonging to (or set apart from) the "holy generation" among the disciples.
+Like many Gnostic works, the Gospel of Judas refers to itself as a secret account, specifically "The secret account of the revelation that Jesus spoke in conversation with Judas Iscariot...."
+It is a polemical work that contains ideas that contradict those of early proto-orthodox heresiologists such as Irenaeus and Tertullian, as well as some of the Apostolic Fathers such as Ignatius of Antioch and Polycarp.
+The treatise is of significance because it presents a very different version of Judas Iscariot than that of the four canonical gospels of the New Testament.
+While the canonical gospels portray Judas as a sinister betrayer who delivered Jesus to the Roman authorities for crucifixion in exchange for money, the Gospel of Judas portrays Judas as Jesus' confidant, chosen to be told spiritual secrets that the other apostles were not, and whose actions were done in obedience to instructions given to him by Jesus.
+The Gospel of Judas asserts that the other disciples had not learned the true euangélion, which Jesus taught only to Judas — the sole follower belonging to (or set apart from) the "holy generation" among the disciples.

-However, Dr. April Deconick challenges the National Geographic interpretation of the Gospel of Judas, contending instead that the text was written by a group of Sethians as a parody about a "demon" Judas.